Pillar IV · position

 Complexity is the enemy of Reliability

-Robust OT is simple, predictable, deterministic.
+Robust Manufacturing Operations is simple, predictable, deterministic.
 Every additional dependency, feature, or communication path introduces fragility and increases attack surface.
-The goal is systems that are easy to understand, easy to maintain, and easy to secure — by virtue of having less to understand, maintain, and secure.
+The goal is systems that are easy to understand, easy to maintain, and easy to secure - by virtue of having less to understand, maintain, and secure.

 - 04